 These 'don't miss' color grading related articles and videos are culled from 2018's 4th quarter of the weekly curated Tao Colorist Newsletter.

-In this installment of From The Mailbag we discuss a member question about if HDR is here to stay and should one be investing in HDR tech.
+Team Mixing Light discusses a member question about HDR: Is here to stay and should they be investing in HDR tech?

 Dan picks up where he left off in this series on real time grading a music video.
 In part 2 we look at the noisy internal scene.

-In this From The Mailbag, our team answers a member question about how to handle periods of not feeling creative in the color suite.
+Robbie, Joey, and Pat answer a member's question about how to handle periods of feeling creatively empty in the color grading suite?